paul-mueser/stats-bot/README.md

 If you want to run the bot in development mode, you can run the command `npm run src/index.js --test`.

-If you don't want to develop the bot, you can also run the bot as a [docker container from docker hub](https://hub.docker.com/r/paulmueser/statsbotdocker) with the command `docker run -d -e TOKEN=xxx paulmueser/statsbotdocker`.
+If you don't want to develop the bot, you can also run the bot as a [docker container from docker hub](https://hub.docker.com/r/paulmueser/statsbotdocker) with the command `docker run -d -e TOKEN=xxx -e BOT_ID=xxx paulmueser/statsbotdocker`.

 ## [](#commands)Commands